Eduardo Franco (actor)

-Eduardo Franco is an American comedic actor.
-He is best known for his roles as Argyle in Netflix's popular sci-fi drama Stranger Things, Theo in the coming of age feature film Booksmart, and Spencer Diaz in the mockumentary series American Vandal.
-He is also in the musical duo "Dumb Bitches w/ Internet" with Noetic Nixon.
+Eduardo Franco (born August 29, 1994) is an American actor and comedian.
+He is best known for his roles as Argyle in the Netflix series Stranger Things, Theo in the film Booksmart, DJ Catnip in Gabby's Dollhouse, and Spencer Diaz in the mockumentary series American Vandal.
+He is also a member of the musical duo "Dumb Bitches w/ Internet" with Noetic Nixon.

 Early life

-Franco was born in the city of Yuma in southwestern Arizona to Mexican parents.
-He has described his upbringing as working class.
+Franco was born in the city of Yuma, Arizona.
+He was raised in a working class family by Mexican parents.